 The ASA noted that the ad was intended to be playful and comic, and its content was based on the Blurred Lines music video and served to show the portable and convenient nature of the Beats Pill product.

-taken as a whole, the ad did not show sustained, overtly sexual or provocative behaviour.
+when taken as a whole, the ad did not show sustained, overtly sexual or provocative behaviour.
 We also considered that most viewers would recognise the stylised nature of the ad and understand that it was reflective of a music video.
-Therefore, whilst we
+Therefore,

 On that point, we investigated the under BCAP Code rules 1.2 (Responsible advertising) and 4.1 (Harm and offence), but did not find it in breach.

-ad did not contain any explicit nudity or intimate interaction between the characters, but did include shots focusing on the women's headless bodies and a number of sexually suggestive scenes.
-Therefore, we considered the overall tone of the ad was
+that the ad did not contain any explicit nudity or intimate interaction between the characters, but did include shots focusing on the women's headless bodies and a number of sexually suggestive scenes.
+Therefore, we considered the overall tone of

 On that point, the ad breached BCAP Code rule 32.3 (Under-16s).

 3. Not upheld

 We noted that all the women featured in the ad were slim, and that the outfits they were wearing, along with the shots of their bodies and of them dancing and working out using the product, emphasised their body shape.
 We considered,

 however, that the ad was stylised and reflective of the characters and images generally seen in music videos, and that the models did not look underweight.
 We therefore concluded that the ad was not irresponsible.

 On that point, we investigated the ad under BCAP Code rules 1.2 (Responsible advertising), and 4.2 (Harm and offence), but did not find it in breach.
 Action